emazack/emazack/README.md

 - 👀 I’m interested in Front-end, web development and programming
 - 🌱 I’m always learning: Typescript, React, IA development.
 I am building solid foundations in computer science
 - 🤪 I want to be the living proof that innate talent does not exist, it's just matter of commitment and passion.
-I am passionate about problem solving and programming.
+I am passionate programming.
 I believe in multidisciplinary mindset.

 <div align="center">